avengers-p11/Documentation/OT MS Understanding/Redis/Redis Documentation/README.md

 Redis, short for **Remote Dictionary Server**, is an open-source, in-memory data store developed by **Salvatore Sanfilippo** in 2009 while addressing real-time log management challenges at the Italian startup **Loggly**.
 Redis stores data directly in memory, which enables exceptionally fast data retrieval, making it ideal for use cases requiring high-speed access, like caching, session management, real-time analytics, and message brokering.
 Initially designed for handling basic key-value pairs, Redis has since evolved to support more complex data structures such as lists, sets, sorted sets, and hashes.
 This versatility allows Redis to function effectively as a cache, message broker, and even a primary database for applications needing efficient data access and atomic operations.

 ---
+## Why we choose Redis
+In the OT-Microservices application, all three APIs (Employee, Attendance, Salary) use a single Redis instance to speed up performance.
+Even though the front-end doesn’t connect to Redis directly, the APIs store frequently accessed data in Redis because it’s much faster than ScyllaDB for read-heavy tasks.
+This reduces the load on the database and helps the APIs respond quickly without querying the database every time.
+Redis also lets the APIs share data, so they don’t need to make the same calls over and over.
+It keeps the data updated in real-time, improving efficiency and reducing delays in the system.

+---
 ## Why Use an In-Memory Database?

 Redis operates as an **in-memory database** by storing data in **RAM**, which allows for much faster data access than disk-based storage.
 This optimization for speed is beneficial in applications requiring real-time data handling.
 Example use cases include: